subtapuk/worker-survey-docs/source/includes/_answer.md

 Call this endpoint for every question in a survey execution.
 You need to pass in the survey_execution_id and user_guid that was given to you on requesting the questions initially.
-Bear in mind if there is already an answer saved for a question within the same survey execution, this will be overwritten.
+Bear in mind if there is already an answer saved for a question within the same survey execution, this will be overwritten as the main answer (any unique previous answers are stored).

 ### HTTP Request